-Information of protective (PE) or functional (FE) earth connection of the metal plate (if existing) of the reference luminaires and the PE or FE connection of the electronic control gear is given in Table 1.
+Information of protective (PE) or functional (FE) earth connection of the metal plate (if existing) of the reference luminaires and the PE or FE connection of the electronic lamp control gear is given in Table 1.

-If a metal plate is used (application of electronic lamp control gear in luminaire with metal housing or in luminaires designed with parts of metal) then the metal plate shall be connected to the reference earth of the V-network.
+If a metal plate is used (application of electronic lamp control gear for a protection class I luminaire) then the metal plate shall be connected to the PE terminal of the reference luminaire with a 150 mm $\pm$ 15 mm long wire.

-If the electronic control gear has an earth terminal and the electronic control gear is designed for metal housing luminaire, this terminal shall be connected to the metal plate with the shortest possible wire.
-Electronic control gear having a metal housing shall be fixed to the metal plate to ensure proper galvanic contact.
+If the electronic lamp control gear has an earth terminal and the electronic lamp control gear is designed for protection class I luminaire, this terminal shall be connected to the metal plate with a 100 mm $\pm$ 15 mm long wire.
+Electronic lamp control gear having a metal housing shall be fixed to the metal plate to ensure proper galvanic contact.